Amit-Hemo/Conquering-responsive-layouts-solution/day 16 setting breakpoints for media query/readme.md

 * 1200px to 1800px - desktop
 * above 1800px - big desktop

-*note - we can try to consider these sizes but we aim for the minimum we can breakpoints we can use to make it work, some can go under one breakpoint.*
+*note - we can try to consider these sizes but we aim for the minimum breakpoints we can use to make it work, some can go under one breakpoint.*

 **for more on setting breakpoints:** https://www.freecodecamp.org/news/the-100-correct-way-to-do-css-breakpoints-88d6a5ba1862/